Introduction

 Normal Range: 40 – 400/mm³

-Elevated values indicate eosinophilia, whereas reduced counts commonly appear during steroid therapy or stress.
+Elevated values indicate eosinophilia, whereas reduced counts often occur during steroid therapy or stress.

 Absolute Neutrophil Count (ANC)

-ANC serves as a critical indicator of infection risk, particularly in immunocompromised and chemotherapy patients.
+ANC serves as a critical indicator of infection risk, especially in immunocompromised and chemotherapy patients.

 Formula: